Understanding Autoencoders with Information Theoretic Concepts

 ~\\

-\textbf{Fundamental Property III:} We expect the existence of a different behavior in the IP (a bifurcation point) associated with the dimensionality of the SAE bottleneck layer that is controlled by the intrinsic dimensionality of the given data, i.e., the curves in the IP-I or IP-II might demonstrate two distinct patterns depending upon the ability of the bottleneck layer to represent the input data intrinsic dimensionality.
+\textbf{Fundamental Property III:} We expect the existence of a different behavior in the IP (a bifurcation point) associated with the SAE bottleneck layer size (e.g., the number of units in this layer) that is controlled by the intrinsic dimensionality of the given data, i.e., the curves in the IP-I or IP-II might demonstrate two distinct patterns depending upon the size of bottleneck layer is larger or smaller than the intrinsic dimensionality of input data.

 ~\\